labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/step4.md

 # From Generators to Async/Await

-In this final step, you will learn how the `yield from` pattern evolved into the modern `async`/`await` syntax in Python.
-This will help you understand the connection between generators and asynchronous programming.
+In this final step, we'll explore how the `yield from` pattern in Python evolved into the modern `async`/`await` syntax.
+Understanding this evolution is crucial as it helps you see the connection between generators and asynchronous programming.
+Asynchronous programming allows your program to handle multiple tasks without waiting for each one to finish, which is especially useful in network programming and other I/O - bound operations.

 ## The Connection Between Generators and Async/Await

-The `async`/`await` syntax introduced in Python 3.5 is built on top of the generator and `yield from` functionality.
-In fact, `async` functions are implemented using generators behind the scenes.
+The `async`/`await` syntax, introduced in Python 3.5, is built on top of the generator and `yield from` functionality.
+Under the hood, `async` functions are implemented using generators.
+This means that the concepts you've learned about generators are directly related to how `async`/`await` works.

-To transition from generators to `async`/`await`, we need to:
+To transition from using generators to the `async`/`await` syntax, we need to follow these steps:

-1. Use the `@coroutine` decorator from the `types` module
+1. Use the `@coroutine` decorator from the `types` module.
+This decorator helps convert generator - based functions into a form that can be used with `async`/`await`.
-2. Convert functions using `yield from` to use `async` and `await`
+2. Convert functions that use `yield from` to use `async` and `await` instead.
+This makes the code more readable and better expresses the asynchronous nature of the operations.
-3. Update the event loop to handle native coroutines
+3. Update the event loop to handle native coroutines.
+The event loop is responsible for scheduling and running asynchronous tasks.

 ## Updating the GenSocket Class

-Let's modify our `GenSocket` class to work with the `@coroutine` decorator:
+Now, let's modify our `GenSocket` class to work with the `@coroutine` decorator.
+This will allow our class to be used in an `async`/`await` context.

-1. Open the `server.py` file in the editor:
+1. Open the `server.py` file in the editor.
+You can do this by running the following command in the terminal:

 ```bash
 cd /home/labex/project
 ```

-2. Add the import for `coroutine` at the top of the file:
+2. At the top of the `server.py` file, add the import for `coroutine`.
+This import is necessary to use the `@coroutine` decorator.

 ```python
 from types import coroutine
 ```

-3. Update the `GenSocket` class to use the `@coroutine` decorator:
+3. Update the `GenSocket` class to use the `@coroutine` decorator.
+This decorator transforms our generator - based methods into awaitable coroutines, which means they can be used with the `await` keyword.

 ```python
 class GenSocket: